KRFOSS/kali-docs/installation/dual-boot-kali-with-mac/index.md

 #### macOS/OS X El Capitan

 If you wish to make any of these alterations, this can be done by editing rEFInd's configuration file.
 If you are using macOS/OS X El Capitan (10.11) or later, you need to mount the EFI boot volume first to access the file.
-This is done by doing the following.
+This is done by doing the following:

 ```console
 $ cd ~/Downloads/refind-bin-*/